Marcus20119/MARCUS_dogtor-blogging/README.md

 ## Project Description

 The Dogtor Blogging website is a user-friendly platform that allows individuals to create and publish their own blog posts on a variety of topics.
 The website's simple and intuitive interface makes it easy for users to create, edit, and publish blog posts with ease.
 Additionally, the platform offers a range of features, including the ability to like posts, print posts, search for specific topics, and explore popular content.
-The Monkey Blogging website serves as a hub for individuals to share their thoughts, insights, and experiences with a wider audience.
+The Dogtor Blogging website serves as a hub for individuals to share their thoughts, insights, and experiences with a wider audience.

 ### <img src="https://github.com/Marcus20119/IMAGES/blob/main/dogtor_blogging/dogtor-home-page.png?raw=true" alt="Home page" style="display:block;border-radius:8px;"></img>